uon-drs/bicep/README.md

 Doc | Description
 -|-
-[Intro](docs/intro.md) | Introduction to Bicep usage in DRS [KeyVaults](docs/keyvaults.md) | Information about DRS use of Azure KeyVault in Bicep and Bicep created resources.
+[Intro](docs/intro.md) | Introduction to Bicep usage in DRS [Deployment](docs/deployment.md) | QuickStart guide for deploying Bicep environments [KeyVaults](docs/keyvaults.md) | Information about DRS use of Azure KeyVault in Bicep and Bicep created resources.

 ### `bicepconfig.json`

 This is an example config file suitable for use in projects that reference the modules in this repo.

+### `PROJECT_DOCS_TEMPLATE.md`

+This is a template for the sort of details (including some common ones) it's useful to document in a project that might use the modules in this repo.

+Copy it somewhere sensible in a project repo, such as `.azure/bicep/README.md` and modify the contents to suit your project.

 ## Module Documentation